Troubleshooting skipped row errors - Amazon QuickSight

 Troubleshooting skipped row errors

 When you import data, Amazon QuickSight previews a portion of your data.
-If it can't interpret a row for any reason, it skips this row.
+If it can't interpret a row for any reason, QuickSight skips the row.
+In some cases, the import will fail.
+When this happens, QuickSight returns an error message that explains the failure.

 Fortunately, there's a limited number of things that can go wrong.
 Some issues can be avoided by being aware of examples like the following: